at Waltons New School of Music

 - Sexual Abuse.
 Sexual abuse occurs when a child is used by another person for his or her gratification or arousal, or for that of others.

 Any person who suspects that a child is being abused or is at risk of abuse has a responsibility to report their concerns to the health board (via the School's child protection officer).
 The Protection for Persons Reporting Child Abuse Act (1998) provides immunity from civil liability to persons who report child abuse ‘reasonably and in good faith’ to designated officers of health boards or any member of An Garda Síochána.

-Within the School, the report should be made to the child protection officer, who will then report to the health board or An Garda Síochána, and management.
+Within the School, the report should be made to the child protection officer, who will then report to the director.
+If there are any grounds for concern, the the health board or An Garda Síochána will be contacted.
 The person who first reported the matter will normally be required to talk to the duty social worker.
 When reporting, as much information as possible should be provided, i.e. names, addresses, full account of the concern for the child, dates of incidents, circumstances, and the child’s own statement, if relevant.

 In cases of emergency, where a child appears to be at immediate and serious risk, An Garda Síochána will be contacted.